Interested in researching your German surname genealogy? Then you’ve come to the right place!

 As you may well be aware of by now, tracing your German genealogy can often be very time-consuming and to no avail, particularly if you are unable to speak the archaic language of your German and Prussian ancestors.
 Even many Germans cannot decipher it, as it has not been used since the Second World War.

-The quickest and most successful way to trace your German surname genealogy, therefore, is to hire a proven German genealogist, who studies and researches German and Prussian family history and can trace back as far as the records permit.
+The quickest and most successful way to trace your German roots, therefore, is to hire a proven German genealogist, who studies and researches German and Prussian family history and can trace back as far as the records permit.

 In an ideal world a genealogist should be recommended to you.
 As you probably know, there are many ‘rogue’ genealogists and German genealogy resources out there claiming to be able to trace your German surname genealogy, but actually when it comes to it they have no proven track record nor wide-ranging experience.